 P.S.

-Make a quick stop to the Asiatic Society Town Hall, barely five minutes away from RBI Monetary Museum.
-Make sure to click your postcard shot of this commanding structure while in the vicinity.
+Don’t forget to make a quick stop to the iconic Asiatic Society Town Hall, which is barely five minutes away from RBI Monetary Museum.

 Liked this post?
 Also check out…..